Sanniaj/cloud-resume-challenge-site/README.md

 ### Terraform State Management
 Learned the importance of proper state management and implemented S3 backend for Terraform state (coming soon).

-## Ideas for Special Features

-Here are some ideas to make your resume stand out:

-1. **Interactive Skills Bar** - Animated skill proficiency bars that fill on page load
-2. **Download Resume Button** - Generate/download PDF version of resume
-3. **Visitor Map** - Show visitor locations on a world map (using Lambda + GeoIP)
-4. **Project Showcase** - Carousel or grid of your projects with live demos
-5. **Recommendation Slider** - Testimonials/recommendations that auto-rotate
-6. **Dark/Light Mode** - Toggle between themes with preference saved in localStorage
-7. **Timeline Animation** - Animated timeline of work experience and education
-8. **Tech Stack Icons** - Animated, clickable icons for technologies you know
-9. **Easter Egg** - Hidden Konami code or click pattern that reveals something fun
-10. **Live Status** - "Currently learning: X" or "Open to opportunities" banner

 ## Cost Optimization